 Wooden beds are encased in sheer gauzy curtains that shift in the breeze, shuttered windows promise cool, dark mornings and bathrooms are havens of stone and wood.
 Additions of rain showers, Nespresso machines and 40-inch televisions keep the modern traveller happy.

 For Bassa Maina, the outside is of as much importance as the inside and with an instinctive tapping in to travellers’ wishes, each villa and suite comes with a lavish exterior area dotted with hammocks, loungers and Jacuzzis.

-Here is the place to linger with breakfast brought to the room, or to sip an ice-cold Grecian white wine as the sun starts to lose its heat.
+Here is the place to linger with breakfast brought to the room, or to sip an ice-cold Peloponnesian wine as the sun starts to lose its heat.

-Everything, from linen to decoration, and from lights to fabrics and color schemes, has been carefully selected and meticulously designed to create a warm, hospitable environment and inspire a deep sense of relaxation, regardless of time of year.
+Everything, from linen to decoration, and from lights to fabrics and colour schemes, have been carefully selected and meticulously designed to create a warm, hospitable environment and to inspire a deep sense of relaxation, regardless of the time of year.